-You will arrive at the Sancroft Barns venue up a tree-lined drive flanked by an old wood, our paddocks and farmland, with glimpses of the Barns and house.
-Then it’s to the parking and through the old farm’s Stackyard, with plenty of evidence of more recent and current farming activities.
+You will arrive at the Sancroft Barns venue up a tree-lined drive flanked by an old wood, wild flower paddocks and farmland, with glimpses of the Barns and house.
+Then it’s to the reinforced grass parking area and a short stroll to the Barn.
 You’ll see the splendid marquee, nearby animal sheds and shelters, grain silos and feed bins, and sometimes some modern farm machinery actually working the adjacent land.
 This whole area of rustic landscaping is perfect for guests to gather, relax and take in the views of the Suffolk fields and huge skies.
-You’re unlikely to see another soul, after all it’s for your exclusive use.
+You’re unlikely to see another soul, after all the venue is for your exclusive use.

 The Tudor Barn

 The simple yet gorgeous heart of the venue is the old 16th century Tudor Threshing Barn and Porch.
-It is licensed for weddings, but equally suitable for other events too.
-We still do use it out-of-season to store some farm machinery if needed, but you will see its built-in bar, wooden floor, wedding seating and stunning lighting that enhances the sympathetically restored timberwork, roof, walls and doors.
-It is in here that you will have your ceremony with the registrars or celebrants (and of course up to 115 guests) and later on have your evening partydance for up to 150.
-But, with its integral central heating, it can be used all the year round for smaller weddings of up to 50 only: ceremony, reception, wedding breakfast and party all in one place if required.
-It is also perfect for conferences, meetings, parties, exhibitions or other celebrations and gatherings.
-In the northern brick portion of the Barn we have a simple prep kitchen area that your caterers can use to prepare your wedding meal, afternoon tea or other suitable feast.
+It is licensed for weddings (115 seated guests), but equally suitable for other events too.
+We still use it out-of-season to store some farm machinery if needed, but you will immediately notice its sympathetically restored and original timberwork, roof and walls, new doors, wooden floor, wedding seating and stunning lighting.
+It is in here that you will have your ceremony with the registrars or celebrants and later on your evening partydance for up to 250.
+With its integral central heating, it can be used all the year round for smaller weddings of up to 50 day guests: ceremony, reception, wedding breakfast and party all in one place if required.
+It is also perfect for conferences, meetings, parties, exhibitions or other events and gatherings.
+In the northern brick portion of the Barn we have an area for bar storage, a cake fridge, ice freezer and washing facilities.

-Come through the Barn and you step into our stunning new courtyard, which was previously a much smaller flint-strewn cattle yard.
-It is flanked by the old Granary Barn and previous animal sheds and shelters.
-This area is a real south-facing sun-trap and just perfect for your reception, but there is shade or shelter as well from those ever unpredictable elements.
-Opposite you will see our modern loo-block, again standing on the site of an older but now demolished cattle and chicken shed.
+Come through the Barn and you step into our stunning courtyard, which was previously a much smaller flint-strewn cattle yard, still flanked by the old Granary Barn.
+This area has our patio furniture and is a real south-facing sun-trap - just perfect for your reception.
+There is shade or shelter as well from those ever unpredictable elements in a comfortable open sided Victorian cattle shelter, known as the 'Wed Shed' - also great for small bands, prosecco walls and other small displays.

 The Stackyard Marquee

-The marquee in the stackyard will stand from April to September (inclusive) for your wedding breakfast.
+The marquee in the stackyard is up from April to September (inclusive) - normally recommended for your wedding breakfast.
 It is lined but you can deck it out with decorations and flowers of your choice.
 The carpeted wooden flooring ensures a stable base for your guests, again on the chairs and tables of your choice, and there is covered access to and from the Barn for caterers and guests alike.
-It is also suitable to hold a smaller reception in the event of bad weather.
+It is also suitable to hold a smaller reception in the event of bad weather, and for other evening entertainment.

 The House and Garden